Updated: Apr 29

-A work permit gives Foreigner a right to apply for a temporary residence permit that allows Foreigner to stay in Ukraine more than 90/180 days.
+A work permit gives the Foreigner a right to apply for a temporary residence permit that allows the Foreigner to stay in Ukraine more than 90/180 days.

-Before applying for a temporary residence permit Foreigner shall get the D visa first.
+Before applying for a temporary residence permit the Foreigner shall get the D visa first.

 Foreigner shall submit the following documents to get a D type visa: